pras-12/lake-site/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-Name: Bug report
+Name: Manisha@12
-About: Create a report to help us improve
+About: It is the Game where a little Girl fall under the thundering  kingdom.
 Title: 'kuency'
 Labels: 'hint'
 Assignees: 'Prasanta Mohanty'